Indonesia to pay $3.85 billion for majority stake in Freeport's Grasberg copper mine

-The heads of agreement establishes a structure for Indonesia, through its state-owned mining holding company PT Inalum, to gain control of the Grasberg mine located in the country’s eastern province of Papua.
-The deal should cap years of wrangling over the rights for the site as Jakarta seeks to gain greater control over its mineral wealth.
+The deal should cap more than six years of wrangling over the rights for the Grasberg mine, located in the country’s eastern province of Papua, as Jakarta seeks to gain greater control over its mineral wealth.

-Last August, the two sides agreed to let Freeport (FCX.N) keep operating the mine possibly until 2041 while ceding control over its local unit, PT Freeport Indonesia.

-Aside from increasing government revenues, Jakarta hopes the agreement will serve as “a commitment to a conducive investment climate” in Indonesia, Finance Minister Sri Mulyani Indrawati said at a signing ceremony.
+“It’s a new day for Freeport, and a new day for our working with the government,” Freeport Chief Executive Officer Richard Adkerson said on a conference call with investors after a signing ceremony in Jakarta.

-Under the agreement, Inalum plans to acquire the Indonesian unit of Rio Tinto (RIO.L)(RIO.AX), which holds a 40 percent participating interest in Grasberg, for $3.5 billion, said Inalum chief executive Budi Gunadi Sadikin.
+Under the agreement, Indonesian state-owned miner PT Inalum plans to acquire the Indonesian unit of Rio Tinto, which holds a 40 percent participating interest in Grasberg, for $3.5 billion.

-That interest would then be transferred to Freeport Indonesia and converted into a 40 percent equity holding in the local unit via a rights issuance that would then be given to Inalum.
+That interest would then be transferred to Freeport’s local unit, PT Freeport Indonesia, and converted into a 40 percent equity holding in the unit via a rights issuance that would then be given to Inalum.

-A subsequent purchase of the share of Grasberg held by Freeport-McMoRan unit PT Indocopper Investama, worth $350 million, would give Indonesia a total holding of 51.38 percent in Freeport Indonesia, Sadikin added.
+A subsequent purchase of the share of Grasberg held by Freeport unit PT Indocopper Investama, valued at $350 million, would give Indonesia a total holding of 51.38 percent in Freeport Indonesia.

+Freeport, which will hold about 49 percent of Grasberg when the agreement is set, is selling this stake at a discount in order to get the deal done, Adkerson said.
+Jefferies mining analyst Christopher LaFemina valued the stake that Freeport will sell at $800 million.

+Freeport has also agreed to build a smelter in Indonesia within five years of the deal being signed, Adkerson said.

 The transactions will be completed later this month, said State-Owned Enterprises Minister Rini Soemarno.

-“We have to have a larger amount of income from tax, royalties, dividends ... so, the value of our mining sector can benefit everybody,” Widodo told reporters before the agreement was signed.
+“We have to have a larger amount of income from tax, royalties, dividends ... so, the value of our mining sector can benefit everybody,” Widodo said at the ceremony.

-With presidential elections due in 2019, sealing a deal to get a majority stake for Indonesia in Grasberg is a priority for Widodo, who is widely expected to seek a second term in office.
+Sealing a deal to get a majority stake for Indonesia in Grasberg is a priority for Widodo, who is widely expected to seek a second term in office at presidential elections next year.

 The deal is also critical for the massive investment needed to develop underground mines at Grasberg as the current open-pit operation is phased out later this year.